What the heck is depreciation recapture, or unrealized depreciation, or unrecaptured depreciation?

 You’ve owned a rental property for a few years, and it’s worked out pretty well.
-You’ve made a little bit of money most years, and you’re looking forward to cashing out the profits.
-And then you get the tax bill, and realize that most (or all!) of your “profit” is going to taxes.
+You’ve made a little bit of money most years.
+You’re looking forward to cashing out the profits!
+And then you get the tax bill.

 Every year, you depreciate your rental property.
 Depreciation is a loss on the value of your property, but it only exists on paper.
 Depreciation is only on the building — you can’t depreciate land.
 The land portion of your home is often about 20% of the total value, while the structure makes up the other 80%.
 If you don’t know the percentage for your property then check your property tax statement or your last appraisal.

 Depreciation reduces your overall tax liability by reducing your profit or boosting the loss on your rental property.
-For many landlords, this depreciation is the only reason they’re getting a tax benefit from owning a rental.
+For many landlords, this depreciation is the reason they’re getting a tax benefit from owning a rental.
 The amount of depreciation depends on the value of your house (not the land), and the value of the depreciation is based upon your tax bracket.

-The idea between depreciation is that whatever you’re depreciating is losing value each year.
+But real estate doesn’t usually lose value each year.
 In fact, real estate often increases in value.
-If you sell for more than the depreciated value of the property, you’ll have to pay back the taxes that you didn’t pay over the years due to depreciation.
+If you sell any property for more than the depreciated value of the property, you’ll have to pay back the taxes that you didn’t pay over the years due to depreciation.

 When you’re dealing with a larger property value, or more years, the depreciation recapture taxes that will be due at the sale can add up to a lot.
 We own a house that we have been depreciating at almost $10,000 per year.
 After 10 years of rental, we’ll owe about $25,000 in depreciation recapture taxes, plus the other taxes that will apply.